|Accomodation||Four Nights Luxury Hotel " Yeti Mountain Home" & Five Nights Other Standard Hotel/Lodge during the trek|

 Everest Base Camp Trek Safety

-Discovery World Trekking guarantees our valuable clients safety, security, and satisfaction.
+Discovery World Trekking guarantees our valuable clients' safety, security, and satisfaction.
 Safety is the utmost important concern for us.
 For the trek, we will be carrying all the necessary gear, equipment, and first aid kits.
 Our leaders and guides have vast knowledge and have extensive first aid training.
 If a trekker falls sick due to the altitude, it is entirely up to the trekker to decide if he/she will further continue, as health is very important.
 In case of emergency, the rescue helicopter will always be ready to bring you back from the higher elevation.
 During the trek, every group will be together so that everyone is safe and won't wander off alone.

-Most importantly, tipping is at traveller’s discretion and should be relied on good service that does not form the part of wages for your Guides, porters and crew although they are very much appreciated.
-In Nepalese culture, a tip is an accepted and honoured way to say thank you (Dhanyabada) for good service.
+Most importantly, tipping is at the traveler’s discretion and should be relied on good service that does not form the part of wages for your Guides, porters, and crew although they are very much appreciated.
+In Nepalese culture, a tip is an accepted and honored way to say thank you (Dhanyabada) for good service.
 Normally the tips are offered at the end of the trek and this is best done as a group.
 Most groups will give the trips in farewell dinner on the last evening or last day of the trek, to mark the end of the trip.
-The amount of the trip is entirely a personal preference that may be more or less depending upon your perception of service quality, length of trip, budget and appreciation of their work.
-It is important to Discovery World Trekking crews who professionally take care of you all the time during the trekking, inspire excellent service and offer enriching journey- a trip of once in a lifetime experience.
+The amount of the trip is entirely a personal preference that may be more or less depending upon your perception of service quality, length of trip, budget, and appreciation of their work.
+It is important to Discovery World Trekking crews who professionally take care of you all the time during the trekking, inspire excellent service, and offer enriching journey- a trip of once in a lifetime experience.
 We ensure that all of our crews including guides and porters are paid well and treated fairly with respect

 Booking and payment process

-Discovery world trekking is a government authorized, registered, licensed and bonded as trekking and touring operator in Nepal.
+Discovery world trekking is a government authorized, registered, licensed, and bonded as trekking and touring operator in Nepal.
 The company-registered number is 87657/068/069.
-We are a member of Trekking Agency Association of Nepal (TAAN), Nepal Mountaineering Association (NMA).
+We are a member of the Trekking Agency Association of Nepal (TAAN), Nepal Mountaineering Association (NMA).
 Therefore, book Discovery World Trekking trip with confidence as we are reliable.10% of payment in advance and other necessary documentation like passport copy, passport size photos, travel insurance policy, arrival and departure flight detailed can be made later but must not exceed within two weeks’ period from the booking date.
 The number of domestic flights for Lukla is limited but being very busy during the trekking seasons.
-Payment is to be made by bank transfer, western union and online payment directly from our website.
+Payment is to be made by bank transfer, western union, and online payment directly from our website.
 The remaining trip cost can be paid whether in cash or by bank transfer and credit card when your arrival in Nepal.
-Furthermore, we put forward the necessary modes of payment details as per your convenient by mail.
+Furthermore, we put forward the necessary modes of payment details as per your convenience by mail.

 Last minute booking

-Discovery World Trekking has offered the special provision of last minute booking with regard to The Everest Base Camp trek.
+Discovery World Trekking has offered the special provision of last-minute booking with regard to The Everest Base Camp trek.
 Under this condition, the last-minute booking with 100% trip payment within 24 hours is accepted

 After the completion of the trek, you may want to stay a couple of days extra in Nepal.
 With the free time, exploring, visiting a tour of Kathmandu, sightseeing, Nagarkot view trip, Chitwan jungle safari, paragliding, rafting, canoeing are such activities that can be done.